InshadS/foxiom-machinetest/README.md

 Add your Google and LinkedIn Client IDs in the .env.

+Note: Please ensure that you have added the redirect URL 'http://localhost:5173' to the developer console to enable authentication to function correctly(on local).

 ### `npm install`

 This will install all the dependencies taht are required to run the app.